 Learn from well-established usage patterns in order to ensure a robust and scalable processing of your SQL queries.

-Also when defining an offloading configuration, you must always define a target table that is unique among the currently saved configuration.
+Also when defining an offloading configuration, you must always define a target source that is unique among the currently saved configurations.
 You also should not re-use a target table from an old offloading configuration which was deleted in the meantime.
 Otherwise, you might run into the problem that your target table consists of data from multiple configurations with potentially different schemas.

 Careful definition of additional columns and filter predicate